 Since the inception of the Blue-Grey All-American Bowl nearly a decade ago, plenty of prospects, some of them high-profile with others under-the-radar, have come and gone.
 Still, the talent level across the board on the national level has been about as good as it gets.

-To gain a better of understanding about the rapidly growing direction of things, perhaps it’s best to take some time to reflect on the humble beginnings.
-Therefore, moving forward, the plan is to more closely examine the brand’s many alumni from all over the country.
+To gain a better understanding about the rapidly growing direction of things, perhaps it’s best to take some time to reflect on the humble beginnings.
+Therefore, often moving forward, the plan is to closely examine the brand’s many alumni from all over the country.

 Before taking the NFL seemingly by storm in this, his second year with the Kansas City Chiefs, Patrick Mahomes from Whitehouse (TX) made a name for himself during the West’s 41-7 victory over East in the brand’s All-American Bowl at Dallas Cowboys’ AT&T Stadium.

 At the time, in an effort to prevent any further setbacks to a somewhat minor injury, also at the urging of Blue-Grey Football administrators and doctors alike, he was largely limited with the planned on-field activities for All-American Bowl Weekend in the Lone Star State.

 Nevertheless, there was an undeniable buzz surrounding every move of Mahomes.
 Back then, most would agree too, particularly the brand’s staff of NFL veteran coaches, there was something special about the 6-2 and 185-pound Texas Tech commit in the Class of 2014.